marcbeep/flashcards/ci/cheatsheets/formulas.md

   - $p(i)$ = probability of selecting individual i
   - $f(i)$ = fitness of individual i
   - $j$ = all individuals

+  In plain English: This formula determines how likely each solution is to be selected for reproduction based on its fitness.
+Better solutions (higher fitness) have a higher chance of being selected, similar to natural selection in evolution where fitter individuals are more likely to pass on their genes.

 - **Baker's Linear Ranking**: